MeerMusik/LinuxScripts/README.md

 2. X86_64, Release: [LLVMx64Release.sh](LLVM/LLVMx64Release.sh)

 WARNING!
 Make sure you have enough RAM!
-1. Debug Builds: On my System with 16 Cores and 32 Threads, I am running into Issues with 64 Gigabyte of RAM!
-I had to add a fixed Swapfile of 16 Gigabyte.
+1. Debug Builds: With 16 Cores and 32 Threads, I am running into Issues with 64 Gigabyte of RAM!
+I had to add a 32 Gigabyte Swapfile.
 Which is barely enough.
-Running KATE and Firefox with 50+ constantly pinned Tabs, reached 76 Gigabyte RAM usage.
+Running KATE and Firefox with 50+ constantly pinned Tabs, reached 76 Gigabyte of RAM usage.
+    1. One way to lower RAM usage, is to modify -DLLVM_PARALLEL_COMPILE_JOBS=$(nproc) and -DLLVM_PARALLEL_LINK_JOBS=8 in the Build Scripts.
+    2. The Number of Compile Jobs should usually be set to use all available Cores / Threads.
+As every individual Linking Process reserves as much RAM as it needs, lowering the Number of Link Jobs is the best Option to not to increase the total build time too much
-2. Release Builds: Even the Release Build with Debug Level 1, will eat 50 or more Gigabyte of RAM - depending on what else is running on your System.
+2. Release Builds: Even the Release Build with Debug Level 1, will eat minimum 50 Gigabyte of RAM or more - depending on what else is running on your System.
 Max RAM usage reached so far: A little over 60 Gigabyte

 Required Free Space during build time:
-1. Debug Build without Unit Tests: Circa 108 Gigabyte
+1. Debug Build with Unit Tests: Circa 204.0 Gigabyte
-    1. With Unit Tests: Circa 206 Gigabyte
-2. Release Build without Unit Tests: Circa 20 Gigabyte
+2. Release Build with Unit Tests: Circa 37.6 Gigabyte
-    1. With Unit Tests: Circa 36 Gigabyte

 Required Free Space for Installation:
-1. Debug Build: Circa 74 Gigabyte
+1. Debug Build: Circa 73.3 Gigabyte
-2. Release Build: Circa 14 Gigabyte
+2. Release Build: Circa 13.6 Gigabyte

-Build times: 16 Cores 32 Threads, 64 GB RAM:
+Build time: 16 Cores 32 Threads, 64 GB RAM, 32 GB fixed SWAPFILE (SATA SSD):
-1. Debug Build: Circa 30 Minutes plus running Tests plus installing = circa 45 Minutes
+1. Debug Build: Circa 30 Minutes plus running Tests plus installing = circa 45 Minutes total
+    1. Ninja Parallel Link Jobs limited to 8 = Circa 40 Minutes everything combined
-2. Release Build: Circa 20 Minute plus running tests plus installing = circa 30 Minutes
+2. Release Build: Circa 21 Minutes plus running tests plus installing = circa 25 Minutes total
+    1. Ninja Parallel Link Jobs limited to 8 = Circa xx Minutes total

 No X86 = 32-Bit only Scripts:
 1. I do not want to install 32-Bit Python from an unofficial Repository